Skip to content

 Preparing For This Year’s Planting

 Just thought we’d share an update on our homesteading journey.
-So last year was our first year out on Canada’s east coast.
-Enjoyed a pretty good harvest out of our postage-stamp sized garden but dug out the shovel and doubled it’s size for this season’s planting.
-That’s a little garlic patch on the right side.
-Put in the seeds last fall and they’re coming up nicely.
-There’s a better pic of the garlic patch below.
+So 2023 was our first year out on Canada’s east coast.
+Enjoyed a pretty good harvest out of our postage-stamp sized garden that year but, in 2024, we dug out the shovels and the tillers and doubled it’s size for last season’s planting.
+We also installed a number of ‘hugelkulture’ raised garden beds in 2024 as well.

-Putting in some asparagus this year and probably green & yellow beans, peppers, tomatoes and squash.
+Put in some asparagus last year but only one plant survived.
+We have more asparagus seedlings in the front window so, hopefully, we’ll enjoy some better success this year.
+We had some success with carrots and peas last year so we’re going to enlarge that vision for this year along with green & yellow beans, peppers, tomatoes and squash.
 So we have the compost and sheep manure spread throughout and we’re probably going to put a little more topsoil to cover it all and mix it all up.
 The birch logs are on top of a layer of cardboard to keep the weeds from encroaching on the garden.
 Sure hope that works!

-Here’s a pic of the three raised gardens we started building last fall.
-Starting to put the walls up and the topsoil came yesterday.
+Here’s a pic of the three raised gardens we started building in the spring of 2024.
 Each garden sits on a layer of cardboard to keep the weeds out.
 Then we put down a layer of logs and smaller branches on top of the logs to fill in the gaps.
-We were lucky enough to get our hands on a bail of hay so we have hay spread on top of the wood layer.
-Started laying the topsoil on top today and, once that’s in we’ll put in a little sheep manure and, finally, planting will start on June 1.
+We were lucky enough to get our hands on a bail of hay so we spread that on top of the wood layer.
+The topsoil was then placed on top.
+These gardens produced unimaginably well last year so we’re looking for even bigger and better things this time around.
+Planting will start on June 1.

 Penelope’s cucumber seedlings are coming along nicely…